shopware/docs/guides/plugins/plugins/framework/message-queue/add-message-to-queue.md

 ## Send a message

-After we've created our notification, we will create a service that will send our `SmsNotifcation`.
+After we've created our notification, we will create a service that will send our `SmsNotification`.
 We will name this service `ExampleSender`.
 In this service we need to inject the `Symfony\Component\Messenger\MessageBusInterface`, that is needed to send the message through the desired bus, which is called `messenger.bus.shopware`.

 {% code title="<plugin root>/src/Service/ExampleSender.php" %}
 ```php